|Abbreviation||FT / PT|

 Programme Entrance Requirements

-- A good Bachelor's degree from a recognised university, or equivalent qualifications, and a sample of creative writing in English.
+1. A good Bachelor's degree from a recognised university, or equivalent qualifications, and a sample of Creative Writing in English.

-- English majors and applicants majoring in the following fields will be given high priority: literary, language and communication studies; journalism; translation; drama; media and cultural studies; music; fine arts; and law.
+2. Applicants majoring in the following fields are encouraged, while all fields are welcomed: literature, language and communication studies; journalism; drama; media and cultural studies; music; fine arts; and law.

-- Applicants are required to submit a sample of original creative writing in English for evaluation.
-The sample may be a short story, a chapter in a novel, a selection of poems, scenes from a play, or excerpts from a memoir or another type of creative nonfiction.
-The sample is expected to have 10-12 pages, printed on one side of A4 paper.
-Candidates may be asked to attend an interview as part of the selection process.
+3. Applicants are required to submit a sample of original Creative Writing in English for evaluation.
+The creative sample may include, for example, a short story, a chapter from a novel, a selection of poems, scenes from a play, or excerpts from a memoir or another type of creative nonfiction.
+The sample is expected to have 12-15 pages, printed on one side of A4 paper.
+Finalists will be asked to interview as part of the selection process.

 List of Programmes